mhooten/mhooten.github.io/_pages/about.md

 * New paper on landscape genetics:

 Zimmerman, S., C. Aldridge, S. Oyler-McCance, and M.B.
 Hooten.
 (2022).
 Scale-dependent influence of the sagebrush community on genetic connectivity of the sagebrush obligate Gunnison sage-grouse.
 Molecular Ecology, 31: 3267-3285.

-* New paper accepted on environments that are robust to climate change:

-Raiho, A., H.R.
-Scharf, C.A.
-Roland, D.K.
-Swanson, S.E.
-Stehn, and M.B.
-Hooten.
-(In Press).
-Searching for refuge: A framework for identifying site factors conferring resistance to climate-driven vegetation change.
-Diversity and Distributions.

-* New paper on multistage computing for optimal design:

-Leach, C.B., P.J.
-Williams, J.M.
-Eisaguirre, J.N.
-Womble, M.R.
-Bower, and M.B.
-Hooten.
-(2022).
-Recursive Bayesian computation facilitates adaptive optimal design in ecological studies.
-Ecology, 103: e03573.